90-year sentence tossed in 2019 Mardi Gras bicyclist deaths

 The ruling, dated Wednesday, sent the case back to the criminal court in New Orleans for what the panel requested to be a “meaningful sentencing hearing.”

-Blood tests showed Toney was driving with a blood-alcohol level above 0.21% as he sped down New Orleans’ prominent Esplanade Avenue, which was bustling with auto, bicycle and pedestrian traffic after the popular parade of the Krewe of Endymion.
+Blood tests showed Toney was driving with a blood-alcohol level above .21 percent as he sped down New Orleans’ prominent Esplanade Avenue, which was bustling with auto, bicycle and pedestrian traffic after the popular parade of the Krewe of Endymion.

 Driving at speeds reaching 80 mph (nearly 130 kph), Toney veered at times into the bicycle lane, sending bicycles and their riders flying, court records show.
 Authorities said he sideswiped other cars and eventually collided with another vehicle before coming to a stop in the median.
 He ran away but was followed and held by witnesses until police arrived, according to court records.

-The two killed were Sharree Walls, 27, of New Orleans, and David Hynes, 31, a Seattle man and Tulane Law School graduate who was visiting during Mardi Gras.
+The two killed were Sharree Walls, 27, of New Orleans and David Hynes, 31, a Seattle man and Tulane Law School graduate who was visiting during Mardi Gras.

 The two died not far from where the Endymion parade — an annual spectacle of huge, brightly lit floats and marching bands — had just passed.
 Witnesses said at the time that a festive scene was turned to one of bedlam and carnage as bystanders sought to give first aid to those struck.